etc1290/Stembase/log.md

 	1. Sometimes group delete cannot delete the physical db -- finished
 	2. Monitored groups and data can be duplicate when adding -- finished
+	3. Fix the bug that when drop in subgroups would duplicate rendering -- finished

 ---